 - In the war, people used galena to make weapons.
 Lead paint can remove the barnacles attached to the bottom of ship to protect the ship from breaking through the waves;

-After processing of galena rock, lead is widely applied in making batteries, alloys, ceramic, stained glass, sheets, paint, pipes, cosmetics, etc. Lead is the world's claimed industrial metal and the demand for it outstrips the supply.
+After the processing of galena rock, lead is widely applied in making batteries, alloys, ceramic, stained glass, sheets, paint, pipes, cosmetics, etc. Lead is the world's claimed industrial metal and the demand for it outstrips the supply.

 1. Lead-acid batteries